henrygokugt99/NEXA-MD/README.md

 ![Bot Repository License](https://img.shields.io/github/license/salmanytofficial/XLICON-V2-MD?style=for-the-badge)

 ####
-*XLICON-V2* - A Advanced Multi Device whatsapp bot Based on *GURU-BOT*
+*BULLSEYE-MD* - A Advanced Multi Device whatsapp bot Based on *GURU-BOT*

 ***

 ## ⭐ `Star This Repo`
-If you find XLICON-V2-MD helpful, consider giving it a star ⭐ to show your appreciation.
+If you find BULLSEYE-MD helpful, consider giving it a star ⭐ to show your appreciation.

 Thanks to all contributors! 🚀